lindleyw/autonav/readme.txt

 = Can I disable certain attached images? =

-Yes, using the Media Library in the admin screens, set an image's Order to -101 or less, and it will not be shown with [autonav display=attached]
+Yes, using the Media Library in the admin screens, set an image's Order to -101 or less, and it will not be shown with [autonav display=attached] NOTE: rearranging attachments in WordPress's dialogs will reset all those attachments' order to a positive number.

-You can also set the post_status of an attachment to 'private' or 'draft' although Wordpress gives you no menus to do this, and as of Wordpress 2.9 the Media Manager has some problems (showing size=0) with attachments so set.
+You can also set the post_status of an attachment to 'private' or 'draft' although Wordpress gives you no built-in menus to do this.
+Wordpress 2.9's Media Manager had some problems (showing size=0) with attachments so set.

 = Some of my images do not appear. =